-- Anxiety,

-- Intrusive thoughts,

-- Shift towards caution (in response to expected evaluation bias),

-- Decreased performance expectancy, i.e., agents expect less of themselves,
+- intrusive thoughts, - shift towards caution (in response to expected evaluation bias), - · decreased performance expectancy, i.e., agents expect less of themselves, - disengagement.

-- Disengagement.

-Even in cases where there is little or no stereotype threat, there are effects similar to stereotype threat when an individual is a "solo" in a group, i.e., if they are the only member of their social group (Sekaquaptewa and Thompson 2002, Sekaquaptewa and Thompson 2003).
+Even in cases where there is little or no stereotype threat, there are effects similar to stereotype threat when an individual is a "solo" in a group, that is, if they are the only member of their social group (Sekaquaptewa and Thompson 2002, Sekaquaptewa and Thompson 2003).
 Solo status has been shown to have an impact both on learning and performance.
 An important point to note is that the effects of solo status are situational: when solos are in non-solo contexts the effects disappear.
 This shows that it is not a chronic deficit.